anthony-dee/GitHub-Project-Board/README.md

 # GitHub-Project-Board
-A simple mock up of GitHub's project Kanban board with drag and drop cards and columns, auto-saving to local storage and tracking.
+A mock up of GitHub's project Kanban board with drag and drop cards and columns, auto-saving to local storage and tracking.

 All powered by vanilla JS.